Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Optimal Contract Design in Complete Information

-Next, we solve Problem 1 in two steps.
+Next, we solve the Problem 1 in two steps.
 First, for any given VDD size, Lemma \ref{lemma2-1} gives the optimal reward policy for the GCS.
-Second, by substituting the optimal reward strategy into the GCS's utility function, Theorem \ref{theorem2-2} proves the optimal contract VDD size strategy.
-To simplify the expression, let $\mathcal{J}'$ be the set of UAV types that satisfy $\mathbbm{1}_{T_j\le T_{\max}}=1$, i.e., $\mathcal{J}'=\{j|{T_j\le T_{\max}}\}$.
-Then we reindex UAV types in $\mathcal{J}'$ in descending order of the marginal VDD cost, i.e., $C_1>C_2>\cdots>C_{J'}$, where $J'=|\mathcal{J}'|$.
+Second, by substituting the optimal reward strategy into the GCS's utility function, Theorem \ref{theorem2-2} proves the optimal {contractual} VDD size strategy.

-\begin{lemma} For any VDD data size $S_{j}\in[0, S_{\max}]$, the optimal reward strategy for the GCS is:
+\begin{lemma} For any VDD data size $S_{j}\in[0, S_{\max}]$, the optimal reward strategy {of} the GCS is:

 \end{lemma}

 \begin{IEEEproof} Please refer to Appendix A. \end{IEEEproof}

 \begin{lemma} The BF constraint in (\ref{eq:4-BF}) can be simplified as: